 Evidence of progress towards meeting the teaching standards…

 Over the course of the induction period, evidence from day-to-day practice as well as from specific development activities will build up to show how you are making progress towards meeting the teaching standards.
 However, we advise that you carry out regular self evaluations regarding your own progress and we have put together an NQT self reflection/evaluation sheet which should assist you with this.
 The sheet is not a requirement for induction nor is maintaining a portfolio of evidence against each standard, however, it is good practice for you to do so.

 What if things seem to be going wrong ? …

 It is important that you are an active participant in your own induction so it is very important that you maintain a dialogue with your induction tutor and other colleagues.
 Your school/college will be aware through the statutory guidance and LA training that if an NQT is struggling they need to respond early through the provision of appropriate additional monitoring and targeted support.
 If you have other issues with your induction, in the first instance please address your concerns through the appropriate channels within the school/college.

 If you do not feel that your concerns are being addressed and you would like further guidance then please contact: Jay Sweeney - Assistant Lead at: email@example.com

-It is important to appreciate that the recommendation that you pass or fail induction is not made until the end of the induction year.
-You cannot 'pass' or 'fail' a term - you can only pass or fail induction.
+It is important to appreciate that the recommendation that you pass or fail induction is not made until the end of a fully completed induction.
+You cannot 'pass' or 'fail' a term - you can only pass or fail induction, at the end.
 Assessments will say that you are or are not making ‘satisfactory’ progress towards meeting the teaching standards.
 It is possible to be classified in term 1 or 2 as not making satisfactory progress but still turn it around and pass Induction by the end of term 3 - we encourage all concerned not to use the word ‘fail’ until the final term (term 3)

 In the rare event that you should fail induction, it is possible to appeal the decision.
 For full details, please click here